Advertisement

 Do nicotine pouches expire?

-Nic pouches do expire, but that is a bit misleading.
+Nic pouches do expire, but I feel like that statement is misleading.
 A more appropriate answer would be: although nicotine pouches have an expiration date, they don’t necessarily go bad after that date has passed.

 Shelf life of nicotine pouches

 Most nicotine pouch containers have either a best-before (or best-by) date, a manufacturing date, or both.
 Generally speaking, the stated shelf life of nicotine patches, pouches, and gum is one year from the manufacturing date.
 Some companies, such as Rogue, claim two years, but that’s not the norm.
-While these numbers vary, proper storage can ensure that your pouches stay fresh beyond their suggested use dates.
+While these numbers vary, there’s no hard cutoff.
+I’ve managed to keep my pouches fresh far beyond their suggested use dates; they just require proper storage.
 More on that later!

 Note that the best-before date essentially serves as a quality guarantee.
-You might even think of it as a product integrity window.
+I like to think of it as a product integrity window.
 After that date has passed, you could have mixed results.
 One benefit of the manufacturer’s date is learning whether the retailer is rotating the products.
 They shouldn’t be selling year-old nicotine pouches.

-Expired ZYNs are not going to rot like old bananas; just don’t expect them to have the same crisp flavor and nicotine bite they did when they arrived in the store.
-This is comparable to expired nicotine gum, which looks and mostly tastes normal despite the potentially diminished quality.
+Expired ZYNs will not rot like old bananas; just don’t expect them to have the same crisp flavor and nicotine bite they did when they arrived in the store.
+They’re comparable to expired nicotine gum, which may look and taste relatively normal despite the potentially diminished quality.

 Does nicotine expire?
 What about flavorings?